TOPICAL NOTE 10: WHY GOD CREATED the UNIVERSE with INTELLIGENT LIFE

 - W. Cook, Independent Researcher

-- Jan 1
+- Jan 2, 2025

-- 8 min read
+- 9 min read

-Updated: 57 minutes ago
+Updated: 2 days ago

-Verses that seem to refer to Lucifer are rare, but many about Satan after his rebellion include Job 1:6-12, 2:1-7 (oldest recorded verses); and 1 Chronicles: 21:1 in the Hebrew scriptures.
+Bible verses that seem to refer to Lucifer are rare, but many about him as "Satan" after his rebellion (below) include Job 1:6-12, 2:1-7 (oldest recorded verses); and 1 Chronicles: 21:1 in the Hebrew scriptures.
 And the following verses about Satan are from the New Testament: Matthew 4:10, John 8:44, 12:31, 2 Corinthians 11:14, Ephesians 2:2, Revelation 12:10, 20:1-3,7-10.

 God created mankind to justly replace the fallen angels who rebelled with Lucifer:

 When Lucifer and his fallen angels knew humans would replace them in heaven they were jealous.
-Those God apparently released from the Abyss onto the earth became wicked toward humans and tempted them to sin against God to trap them in hell and thwart His human redemption plan (below).
+Those angels who God apparently released from the Abyss onto the earth then became wicked toward humans.
+They tempted humans to sin against God to trap them in hell and thwart His redemption plan (below).
 Lucifer’s biblical name was changed to “Satan” that meant “accuser” because he accuses sinful humanity before God to pressure Him to condemn them to hell.
-Satan still has access to heaven to converse with God (Job 1:6-12, 2:1-7).
+Satan goes back and forth between “patrolling the earth” and heaven to converse with God (Job 1:6-12, 2:1-7).
 However, God is actually using Satan and his fallen angels today who tempt earthly humans to sin against Him during their lifetimes as part of God’s pre-selection process for their entry into Heaven.
-Even after the Millennium, when Christ will righteously rule the earth for 1000 years, Satan will again be released for a short time (Revelation 20-7-9) to tempt humans to rebel against God.
-This will be God’s final preselection process apparently for humans who were born during this time to assure that only loyal humans will enter the eternal state with Him.
-All of these spiritual battles are invisible to humans during their lifetimes (Ephesians 6:12).
-Eventually God will put Satan and his fallen angels in hell, a fiery place of everlasting torment (below) along with unsuitable humans (New Testament Matthew 25:31-34,41).
-So, faithful humans must take their trial lives on Earth very seriously!
-Revelation 12:7-12, and 20:1-3, 7-10 picture their future final war against God.

 Did God systematically reject everyone except native Hebrews from heaven under His Old Covenant?

-However, with pressure from their religious leaders most Hebrews, or Jews*, rejected believing on their Messiah (that was also prophesized in their scriptures).
-God then temporarily set aside the Jews as His “chosen” people until the end times (New Testament Romans 11) along with His previous “Old Covenant” with them, for the “New Covenant” with all people on earth who accept Him as their savior.
+However, with pressure from their religious leaders most Hebrews (or Jews*) rejected believing on their Messiah- that was also prophesized in their scriptures.
+God then temporarily set aside the Jews as His “chosen” people until the end times (New Testament Romans 11) along with His previous “Old Covenant” with them, for His “New Covenant” with all people on earth who accept Him as their savior.
 This Messiah, Christ atones for their occasional sins against God’s moral laws when they confess and repent.
+Beyond confessing personal offenses to God and not repeating them, “repentance” includes willingness to restore to others for their misdeeds, specifically stealing and false slander (compare Leviticus 6:2 and Matthew 5:17-18, Luke 19:1-10).
+The sacrificial and most dietary laws were not continued under the New Covenant.
 And the Father appointed Christ as judge of all humanity (New Testament Gospel of John 5:22).
 These faithful people under God’s New Covenant are called “Christians” and their scriptures are the writings in the New Testament.
 Christ referred to the New Covenant in the New Testament Gospel of Luke 22:20.
 (Ethnically Jewish Christians who accept Christ as their Messiah are also called “Messianic” Jews).

-* Authorship of Hebrew Law, How the Hebrews and Israelites became known as “Jews”
+* Authorship of Hebrew Law, How the Hebrews and Israelites became known as “Jews”.

-Unrepentant, rebellious humans who are unfit for God’s heaven (above) choose to live lifestyles that promote ideals in the recent popular songs- “I did it my way” and “I gotta be me”.
-Satan attracts a following by breeding on their discontent and God is still using Satan’s temptations today to screen out unfit humans from heaven during their lifetimes.
-But Satan has no other option to try to save himself and his angels from eternal doom than to make God “pack hell to get a few into heaven” as some theologians note (Matthew 7:13, 22:14).
+Unrepentant, rebellious humans who are unfit for God’s heaven (above) choose lifestyles that promote ideals in the recent popular songs- “I did it my way” and “I gotta be me”.
+Satan attracts a following by breeding on their discontent and God is still using his temptations today to screen out unfit humans from heaven during their lifetimes.
+But Satan has no other option to try to save himself and his fallen angels from eternal doom than to make God “pack hell to get a few into heaven” as some theologians note (Matthew 7:13, 22:14).

 Forcing people to outwardly obey and worship God while on Earth (or killing perceived "heretics", "infidels", or “evil” people) interferes with His purposeful pre-selection plans for human entry into heaven (Matthew 13:29-30).
 Yet this is incorrectly done by some who believe they are pleasing God.

-Eternal destiny is a free-will choice for humans and God paid the price for human forgiveness.
+Eternal destiny is a free-will choice exclusively for humans that justly excludes Satan and his fallen angels.
+(Satan certainly argues with God about the generous forgiveness He offers humans for their transgressions during life while denying forgiveness to him and his fallen angels.
+Yet they committed the unforgivable sin of rejecting God after personally knowing His goodness.)
+And God paid the price for human forgiveness.
 This explains why God lets evil in this world run its course that critics complain “He lets happen”: God will judge it later as reason to reject the unsaved.
 Although God’s punishment of people for their unrepented evil deeds in life in no way benefits those who were hurt by them.
-So, scripture suggests He will bless His people for keeping faith during their difficult lifetime trials in His “Bema judgment” of the faithful (2 Corinthians 5:10).
+2 Corinthians 5:10 suggests He will bless His people for keeping faith during their difficult lifetime trials in His “Bema judgment” of the faithful.

 W. Cook

-Independent researcher November 2025
+Independent researcher January 2026

 contact: genesismakessense@gmail.com